Inherited a house and unsure what to do?

 Understanding your options and responsibilities

-If you have just inherited a house in Central Massachusetts or other nearby communities, you are likely wondering whether to keep it, sell it, or rent it out.
+If you have just inherited a house in Central Massachusetts or other nearby communities, you are likely wondering whether to keep it, rent it out, or sell the inherited property.
 For most people, figuring out what to do next can be overwhelming, especially when decisions need to be made within a short timeframe.

 At The Pro Home Buyer, we help people who have inherited homes in Massachusetts understand their responsibilities and evaluate their options so they can decide what makes the most sense for their situation.